HarshSharma20503/Docs/docs/development/setup/React Frontend Setup - Javascript.md

 Clear the app.css, index.css and app.jsx file.
 Write rafce (used to create react arrow functional component) and start making changes.

 ---
-# Setting up folders and files
+## Setting up folders and files

 - Create a $components$ folder inside the src to store the components.
 - Create a $pages$ folder inside the src to store the pages files.
+- Create a $utils$ folder inside the src to store the

 Create .prettierrc and add the configurations